 ASINs are unique blocks of 10 alphanumeric characters assigned by Amazon to identify products in the online catalog.
-They’re available on the product detail page and for books, ASINs are the same as the ISBN number.
+They’re available on the product detail page and for books, ASINs are the same as the ISBN.
 You can use ASINs to find product pages.

 Amazon Vendor Central (AVC)